A puffy, golden brown, baked German pancake served with homemade buttermilk syrup. Breakfast perfection!

 I love to cook meals with exotic spices and international flavors, but sometimes a simple dish really hits the spot.
 My family has been making this particular recipe for German pancakes with buttermilk syrup for more than twenty years – it’s a family classic.
-The recipe is probably our second favorite breakfast next to regular pancakes (see Sunday Morning Blueberry Pancakes).
+The recipe is probably our second favorite breakfast next to regular pancakes (see Pancakes with Blueberry Sauce).

 A German pancake, also known as a Dutch Baby, is basically a cross between a pancake, a crepe, and a popover.
 The pancake recipe is so easy – just preheat the oven, mix the ingredients in a blender, pour into a pan, and bake until puffed and golden brown.
 The buttermilk syrup comes together on the stovetop while the pancake is baking.

 How to Make This German Pancake with Buttermilk Sauce

 Start by preheating the oven to 400 degress Farenheit.
 Put some butter in a 9″ x 13″ pan and place in the oven while it’s preheating.

 Then add the flour, eggs, milk, and salt to a blender and blend until smooth.
 Then take the hot pan out of the oven and swirl around the now melted butter.
 Pour the batter from the blender into the pan and bake for about 20 minute.
 It will be done when it’s puffed up and light golden brown.